Kyberius/podcaster/README.md

 ## Domain, Infra and Application

-With this three layer we will have control part of the app, like requests and mutations, logical operations, information storage and more, for this example there will only be a part for the request and maybe some audio management
+With this three layer we will have the controller part of the app, like requests and mutations, logical operations, information storage and more, for this example there will only be a part for the request and maybe some audio management

+Now I will detail some decisions made for logic part of the app:

+### FetchHttpClient

+For the necessities of this project only the get method will be implemented, but in a bigger project all the Http request type will be implemented

+### Typing of domain

+As it was mentioned earlier, the domain layer holds all the entities of the application, in this case, podcast and episodes, for the normalization of this data I have added a typing for the raw data received from the endpoints, as this types are NOT part of out domain, I will handling them from the infrastructure layer, and not the domain one, to differentiate between the data that we operate on and the response from server.

 ## Presentation